 Mexican hot chocolate welcomes the use of sweet spices such as cinnamon, a decadent addition of cream to the hot milk, a dash of Cointreau for the adults and for the daring, chopped chillies as well!
 Don't knock it until you've tried it.

 Well, that's it from us!
-Be sure to try one or all of these lovely drinks this winter and for more tips on getting a revitalising and refreshing night's sleep, check out our top five sleep tips and our post on natural sleep remedies.
+Be sure to try one or all of these lovely drinks this winter and for more tips on getting a revitalising and refreshing night's sleep, check out our guide to natural sleep remedies.

 Happy dozing, everybody!